greenspacehack/website/src/project/nature_sensing.md

 A consortium of partners including the University of Oxford, University of Newcastle and Oxfordshire County Council will analyse the data collected by the Citizen Scientist.

+Sound data recoded by the AudioMoth during deployment will be stored on an encrypted SD Card within the device.

+Upon return of the devise, raw data will be processed by the University of Oxford’s Department of Computer Science to extract soundwave data for project analysis.

+The original sound recording from the encrypted SD card will be destroyed in compliance with GDPR.

-The AudioMoth device records soundwave data only, as such, no identifiable information will be collected from those taking part in the study.
+No identifiable data will be stored by project partners, datasets used for analysis will also contain no identifiable information from those taking part in the study.

 ### Interested?